 I am happy with the article.
 The reporter Monsy Alvarado and the photographer Amy Newman did an excellent job.
 It was well researched, and, except for two minor factual errors, accurate.
 I did not expect front page coverage.

-Generally, people I meet do not register that I am transgender, and therefore I receive no special treatment, for good or ill.
 Following the publication of the story in the Bergen Reccord, however, my friend Chidimma Ozor contacted me and interviewed me for her theTYPEAhippie Podcast.
 Here is the link.
 The title is: “Transitioning with Time, Expectations and Faith.”
-I met Chidimma on the basis of a yoga connection, but now we share in addition our passion for social justice concerns.
+I met Chidimma on the basis of a yoga connection, but now we share in addition our passion for social justice.
 Please explore her website.